mdkamran-stack/kubernetes/devops_molvi/k8s_understanding.md

 FIRST control plan (master node)
 1. Kube-API is responsible for authentication & auth & gets the data E.g: kubectl get pod thats what runs in the backend.
 2. Kube scheduler schedule the pods on nodes baesd on the CPU & memory requirements that you have given.
-3. Kube controller manager = Manages all the different controller like relication controller, job controller & node controller.
+3. Kube controller manager = Manages all the different controller like replication controller, job controller & node controller.
 4. Etcd server is brain of the k8s cluster and stores all the meta data of all the resources.

 ## Worker Node 3 component :